MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitoring-java-applications.md

 Java Application Performance Monitoring shares many concepts with .NET Application Performance Monitoring.
 However, there are some important differences, including: object hierarchy, the method for working with overrides and alerting (Java Application Performance Monitoring has no authoring and configuration template, so you change configurations with management pack overrides), and sever-level information is not handled in Java Application Performance Monitoring reports.

 ## Supported configurations
-The Management Pack for Java Application Performance Monitoring requires Windows Server 2012 R2 and Operations Manager.
+The Management Pack for Java Application Performance Monitoring requires applicable Windows Server version and Operations Manager.

 Supported configurations: